 James Black (1868-1870)

-Though his term as president was brief, James Black gave the University a new impetus with respect to professional instruction.
+Though his term as president was brief, James Black gave the university a new impetus with respect to professional instruction.

-By the time of his departure, the Law and Medical departments were firmly established, while the Preparatory Department, designed to prepare incoming students for the University, was eliminated.
+By the time of his departure, the Law and Medical departments were firmly established, while the Preparatory Department, designed to prepare incoming students for the university, was eliminated.

 After serving one year as an academy principal in Pennsylvania, he became pastor of a congregation in that state, where he remained until 1859 when he returned to Washington College as a professor of Greek language and literature.
 He moved to Iowa City in 1868.
 Following his term at Iowa, he went to Wooster, Ohio, where he accepted a professorship at Presbyterian College (later the University of Wooster), a position he held until retirement.

-Black was born in Westmoreland County, Pennsylvania, on April 27, 1826, and died in Wooster on December 22, 1890, at age 64.
+Black was born in Westmoreland County, Pennsylvania, on April 27, 1826, and died in Wooster on Dec.
+22, 1890, at age 64.